sahin52/translate-every-word-in-a-file/README.md

 Special thanks to free translation api, libre translate https://translate.astian.org/ , contribute to them: https://github.com/LibreTranslate/LibreTranslate

 Don't ask why this is written with Electron js, I just wanted to learn electron js desktop app development.

+### Attention
+It may have bugs and problems, use it with attention.